litmajor/Element-App/README.md

 **Background Context**

-An application for connectiong freelancers to employers with secure payment methods and more security features.
+An application for connecting freelancers to employers with secure payment methods and more security features.

 ## Technologies & Tools: